 Panic - A sudden overwhelming fear, with or without cause, that produces hysterical or irrational behavior, and that often spreads quickly through a group of persons or animals.

 In Army boot camp we were out in the field asleep and were woken in the middle of the night and told very little of what we were doing.
 We were led to a small field with lots of razor wire and told to go through the course.
 We lined up to go under the razor wire and the ground was muddy and near freezing.
 Then it started, shots from M-60’s and 50 caliber machine guns and overhead we could see the tracer rounds burn through the air.
 To the left and right of us, the drill sergeants were tossing live grenades into sandpits surrounded by sandbags and tracking flares floated over the course.
 There was random shouting from every direction.
 It was quite surreal and disorienting.

 In boot camp, things are made as safe as possible and someone would have to screw up very badly to get hurt but we were heading into live-fire and it was hard to think of anything else.
 A few of us panicked and ran away.
-If it were the real thing they would not have survived.
+I actually enjoyed it so much it was not remotely scary to me.
+If it were the real thing those that panicked would not have survived.

 It is a lesson I never forgot and it has helped me to never lose my reasoning ability no matter what crazy thing I was doing in the Army or Coast Guard.

-I get it, I am mentally ill and paranoid.
-When I go to the store it feels like I am getting coated in it and for some reason I get really itchy.
+I get it, I am mentally ill and anxious and a little paranoid.
+When I go to the store it feels like I am getting coated in the virus and for some reason my head gets really itchy.
 I have had a massive headache the past two days and that is ratcheting up the paranoia.
 It is not always easy, even with a well mind.
 I go back to my training and remember that no good comes from panic, but it is still there.
 I think it is why I panic over little things, it gets it out.